An extension of your I-20 is necessary if

 - You are unable to complete your academic program by the end date listed on your I-20.

-Note: If you plan to return home to complete your program requirements (i.e. enrolling in an online class, completing plan B/thesis/dissertation requirements outside of the U.S. with advisor approval), you do not need to extend your I-20.
+*If you plan to return home to complete your program requirements (i.e. enrolling in an online class, completing plan B/thesis/dissertation requirements outside of the U.S. with advisor approval), you do not need to extend your I-20.
 A valid I-20 is required only if you need to maintain F-1 status while in the United States.
 An expired I-20 has no impact on your academic program or your ability to graduate and earn your degree.
 This may, however, impact eligibility for OPT.
 This only matters if OPT is something you would like to pursue after graduating.
 If you have questions about this, please ask an OGE advisor.

 - You request an extension before the end date listed on your I-20.